MonashSmartStructures/ospgrillage/_sources/rst/APIdoc.rst.txt

 Load module API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following methods can be called from the respective class objects in the Load module.
+The following methods can be called from the respective Load class objects in the Load module.

 .. autosummary::
     :toctree: generated/